textvs/Austen-Works/1818-Persuasion-105-h.md

 This was the letter, directed to “Charles Smith, Esq.
 Tunbridge Wells,” and dated from London, as far back as July, 1803:—

-"Dear Smith,—I have received yours.
+“Dear Smith,—I have received yours.
 Your kindness almost overpowers me.
 I wish nature had made such hearts as yours more common, but I have lived three-and-twenty years in the world, and have seen none like it.
 At present, believe me, I have no need of your services, being in cash again.
 Give me joy: I have got rid of Sir Walter and Miss.
 They are gone back to Kellynch, and almost made me swear to visit them this summer; but my first visit to Kellynch will be with a surveyor, to tell me how to bring it with best advantage to the hammer.
 The baronet, nevertheless, is not unlikely to marry again; he is quite fool enough.
 If he does, however, they will leave me in peace, which may be a decent equivalent for the reversion.
 He is worse than last year.

 “I wish I had any name but Elliot.
 I am sick of it.
 The name of Walter I can drop, thank God! and I desire you will never insult me with my second W. again, meaning, for the rest of my life, to be only yours truly,—Wm.
 Elliot.”